EUROPE MARKETS: European Stocks Rise Again, Building On Largest Advance In 2 1/2 Months

 European stocks largely stepped higher Thursday, building on the prior day's sizable jump that was sparked by dovish comments from U.S. Federal Reserve chief Janet Yellen.

-The Stoxx Europe 600 rose 0.4% to 386.29, after the index on Wednesday (http://www.marketwatch.com/story/european-stocks-rise-lifted-by-oil-firms-and-burberry-2017-07-12)notched its biggest one-day percentage advance since April 24, tacking on 1.5%.
-Global equity benchmarks have been given a mid-week shot in the arm by Yellen saying interest rates don't have to rise all that much further.
+The Stoxx Europe 600 rose 0.3% to close at 386.14, after the index on Wednesday (http://www.marketwatch.com/story/european-stocks-rise-lifted-by-oil-firms-and-burberry-2017-07-12)notched its biggest one-day percentage advance since April 24, tacking on 1.5%.
+Global equity benchmarks have been given a midweek shot in the arm by Yellen saying interest rates don't have to rise all that much further.

-But the region's main equity benchmark was kept in check by a sharp drop for AstraZeneca PLC's shares following a report that its boss is heading to another drug giant.

 Continue Reading Below